When you can lie about money, you can lie about anything. ~David Morgan

 We can argue about the definition(s) of inflation until the cows come home - some economists spend a career trying to nail it down.

 But for clarity's sake, we'll use the definition of the Austrian School (Mises.org) as an increase in the money supply.
-This is really the correct one, regardless of any bias of dogma, "schooling" or the mainstream media.
-Although most everyone defines inflation as an increase in the price of goods and services, this is actually a result.
+This is the correct one, regardless of any bias of dogma, "schooling" or the mainstream media.
+Although almost everyone defines inflation as an increase in the price of goods and services, this is a result.

 Most of us have been taught that inflation is all right as long as it doesn't get out of control.
 In the short term, it can benefit those able to manage cash flow in business or with real estate for which they can service loan interest and taxes.